TUD-IMB/fosanalysis/doc/GettingStarted.md

 To demonstrate how to correct those, we take a look at the position 3.9 m.
 We observe, that the twin peaks are recognized as two separate cracks.
 From manual inspection of the specimen, however, we might know, that those could correspond to a single crack only.
-So we first delete the wrong cracks by their index (the foruth and fifth crack) and add a single crack at the "correct" position 3.9 m afterwards.
+So we first delete the wrong cracks by their index (the fourth and fifth crack) and add a single crack at the "correct" position 3.9 m afterwards.
 If the peak recognition is faulty in general, readjusting the parameters of `fosanalysis.finding.CrackFinder` and/or `fosanalysis.preprocessing.filtering.Filter` is suggested.
-The cracks are recalulated by default after modifying the list of cracks.
+The cracks are recalculated by default after modifying the list of cracks.

 ```.py
 sp.delete_cracks(3,4)